Problem: Why does my furnace and air conditioner have poor airflow?

-Answer: A dirty filter, dirty blower wheel, stopped up evaporator coil, and a dragging motor (might have a weak capacitor) can cause poor air flow on your furnace or air conditioner.
+Answer: A dirty filter, dirty blower wheel, stopped up evaporator coil, and a dragging motor (might have a weak capacitor) can cause poor airflow on your furnace or air conditioner.
 I would suggest that you check the filter, evaporator coil and blower wheel to make sure they are clean.
 Check the capacitor on the blower motor to make sure it is reading up to specs.
 If you do not have a capacitor tester then you might want to purchase a new capacitor to see if it is the capacitor is the problem.
 Some appliance parts stores will test capacitor free of charge.
 We sell capacitors on the following page: Please click here to see the capacitors we sell.
-We sell a capacitor tester on the following page: Please click here to see the Supco Capacitor Tester we sell.
+We sell capacitor testers on the following pages: Please click here to see the Supco Capacitor Tester we sell and Please click here to see the Ames Pocket-Sized Capacitor Tester we sell for only $32.00.
 Make sure your system is fully charged with refrigerant.
-A system that is low on charge will cause a freeze up condition and block air flow through the evaporator coil.
+A system that is low on charge will cause a freeze-up condition and block airflow through the evaporator coil.
 To identify which capacitor you need you would need to turn off your power and take the capacitor loose and try to read the specs on the capacitor.
-We have a real good YouTube video made by fixmyownac that shows how to clean an air conditioner evaporator coil.
-Thanks to fixmyownac.com for making this informative video.
+We have two really good YouTube videos made by fixmyownac that shows how to clean an air conditioner evaporator coil and by AC Service Tech that explains 20 causes of low airflow in heating and air conditioning systems.
+Thanks so very much to fixmyownac.com and AC Service Tech for making these informative videos.
 Please click here if you would like to go to our page where we show (two Videos) how to test and troubleshoot capacitors.
 If you have any questions please email us anytime.
-Our email address is: firstname.lastname@example.org or comment in our comments section below.
-We would love to help you out and have your business!
+Our email address is firstname.lastname@example.org or comment in our comments section below.
+We would love to help you out and earn your business!

 Search our Site for more Troubleshooting Problems, Heating, Air Conditioning Parts and Supplies in the Google Seach box below.